oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_apm_synthetics_monitor_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>Timeout in seconds.
-Timeout cannot be more than 30% of repeatIntervalInSeconds time for monitors.
+If isFailureRetried is true, then timeout cannot be more than 30% of repeatIntervalInSeconds time for monitors.
+If isFailureRetried is false, then timeout cannot be more than 50% of repeatIntervalInSeconds time for monitors.
 Also, timeoutInSeconds should be a multiple of 60 for Scripted REST, Scripted Browser and Browser monitors.
 Monitor will be allowed to run only for timeoutInSeconds time.
 It would be terminated after that.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">56</div>